-MARK BURNETT has been a member of our Board since June 2009 and currently serves as Chairman of our Audit Committee and as a member of our Compensation Committee.
+MARK BURNETT has been a member of our Board since June 2009 and currently serves as a member of our Compensation Committee and Audit Committee.
 Mr. Burnett is the Executive Vice President and Chief Executive Officer for MercBloc, LLC, which he co-founded in 2007.
-MercBloc, LLC is a financial services administrator that has raised more than \$500 million for investment from over 70 high net worth individuals.
+MercBloc, LLC is a financial services administrator that has raised more than \$500 million for investment from over 70 high net-worth individuals.
 Mr. Burnett is also the managing member of Fuse Capital, LLC, which is a private securities trading and investment company.
-Since 1996, Mr. Burnett was in the business of building residential homes in the Nassau County region of Long Island, NY.
-For over 25 years, he also owned a seat on the New York Mercantile Exchange and started his career trading heating oil and crude oil futures contracts.
-He is still a member of NYMEX and currently holds memberships in the Chicago Climate Futures Exchange (C.C.F.E.) and the Intellectual Property Exchange International (I.P.X.I.).
-Mr. Burnett graduated with a double Bachelor of Arts from the State University of New York at Stony Brook in 1981.
+Since 1996, Mr. Burnett has also been in the business of building residential homes in the Nassau County region of Long Island, New York.
+For over 25 years, he has maintained a seat on the New York Mercantile Exchange, having started his career trading heating oil and crude oil futures contracts.

+He is a member of NYMEX and currently holds memberships in the Chicago Climate Futures Exchange and the Intellectual Property Exchange International.
+Mr. Burnett graduated from the State University of New York at Stony Brook in 1981.

-Mr. Burnett brings to the Board financial expertise including financial structuring, fund raising and investment experience as well as experience in running a company.
-This financial background, business experience, independence, and his performance as a Board member of the Company, led the Board to conclude that he should be nominated to serve another term as a director.
+Mr. Burnett brings to our Board financial expertise including financial structuring, capital raising and investment experience as well as experience in running a company.
+This financial background, business experience, independence, and his performance as a Board member, led the Board to conclude that he should be nominated to serve another term as a director.

-MARK FRANK has been a member of our Board since June 2009 and currently serves as a member of our Nominating Committee (as defined below) and our Audit Committee, and as chairman of our Compensation Committee.
-Mr. Frank is the President of a division of GSW Worldwide in Newtown, Pa.
-GSW is one of the largest health care advertising companies in the world with offices in thirteen major markets.
-Mr. Frank has served as President since 2005 and was Executive Vice President before that.
+MARK FRANK has been a member of our Board since June 2009 and currently serves as a member of our Nominating Committee (as defined below) and Chairman of our Audit Committee.
+Mr. Frank is the President of the Patient Marketing Group (PMG), a division of inVentiv Health, Inc., located in Newtown, Pennsylvania.
+PMG is one of the largest patient focused consulting companies in the United States and is part of a larger parent organization with more than 13,000 employees in 40 countries.
+Mr. Frank has also served as President of GSW Worldwide, a full-service healthcare communications agency, from 2005 to 2012 and was Executive Vice President of that same organization before that time.
 Mr. Frank has extensive marketing, advertising and brand development experience in the areas of pharmaceuticals/biotechnology, medical device and diagnostics and health and wellness.
-GSW is a subsidiary of inVentiv Health, Inc., a corporation that was listed on NASDAQ until it was acquired in August 2010.
-InVentiv Health, Inc. provides a broad range of services to companies in the health care industry and its client roster is comprised of more than 350 leading pharmaceutical, biotech, life sciences and healthcare payor companies, including all top twenty global pharmaceutical manufacturers.
-Prior to his twelve years with GSW/inVentiv Health, he was a Director of Marketing for Novartis Pharmaceuticals, which develops and markets patent protected prescription drugs, leading the development and marketing of several significant brands in various therapeutic categories.
-Mr. Frank graduated with a BS degree in Exercise Science in 1983 and a MS degree in Public Health in 1990, both from the University of Massachusetts at Amherst.
+PMG and GSW Worldwide are both subsidiaries of inVentiv Health, Inc., a corporation that was listed on NASDAQ until it was acquired in August 2010.
+InVentiv Health, Inc. provides a broad range of services to companies in the health care industry and its client roster is comprised of more than 350 leading pharmaceutical, biotech, life sciences and healthcare payor companies, including the top twenty global pharmaceutical manufacturers.
+Prior to his 13 years with PMG/GSW/inVentiv Health, Inc., Mr. Frank was a Director of Marketing for Novartis Pharmaceuticals, which develops and markets patent protected prescription drugs.
+Mr. Frank graduated with a Bachelor's degree in Exercise Science in 1983 and a Master's degree in Public Health in 1990, both from the University of Massachusetts at Amherst.

-Mr. Frank brings to the Board extensive management, marketing, advertising and brand development expertise in the heath care industry.
-This experience, as well as his independence and his performance as a Board member and chairman of our Compensation Committee, led the Board to conclude that he should be nominated to serve another term as a director.
+Mr. Frank brings to our Board extensive management, marketing, advertising and brand development expertise in the health care industry.
+This experience, as well as his independence and his performance as a Board member and Chairman of our Audit Committee, led the Board to conclude that he should be nominated to serve another term as a director.